SCL-Project/Regulatory/Whitepaper.md

 - **Features**:
   - **Ownership and Permissions**: Uses Ownable and custom modifiers, ensuring operations are conducted only by authorized entities
   - **Refunding and Company Structs**: Defines structured data for refunding contracts and registered companies.
+  - **ERC721 Compliance**: Inherits from ERC721, providing standard functionality for creating and managing non-fungible tokens (NFTs).
+  - **Tokenization of Receipts**: Creates a digital representation of receipts in the form of ERC721 tokens.
+    Tokens represent different types of transactions (e.g., transportation, food, accommodation).
+  - **Company Registration**: Allows registration of companies with specific details, such as name, location, and type.
+  - **Refunding Contract Registration**: Enables the registration of refunding contracts with specific details, including whether a contract is locked.
+  - **Transfer of Receipt Tokens**:  Supports the transfer of receipt tokens between addresses, including from companies to refunding contracts.
+Maintains a record of addresses that have owned the token at different points in history.
+  - **Locking/Unlocking Refunding Contracts**: Allows the contract owner to lock and unlock refunding contracts, controlling their ability to modify data.
+Enhances security and prevents unauthorized modifications during specific periods.
+  - **Event Logging**: Logs important events within the contract, ensuring transparency and traceability for auditing purposes.
+Events include the registration of companies, removal of companies, registration of refunding contracts, and removal of refunding contracts.